 Is your organization resonant?
 Here are a few questions for you to consider:

-Is there a spirit of cooperation and a “can do” attitude in your organization?
-Do people feel free to speak up in meetings?
-Are there managers in your organization who inspire others?
-Do employees enjoy coming to work each day?
 If you answered “no” to any of these questions, your organization needs to improve its resonance and the emotional well-being that leads to success.
 Join Dr. Barbara Kerr, emotional intelligence expert and author of Creating an Emotionally Intelligent World for this interactive webcast that will show you how anyone can positively influence resonance within an organization.

 At the conclusion of this webcast, you will:

 Barbara Kerr, PhD conceived and designed Creating an Emotionally Intelligent World, a computer-based training game for organizational development.
 She holds a Ph.D. in English from Temple University and is an executive coach who has successfully run her own consulting business for more than twelve years.
 Dr. Kerr is certified in administering and interpreting the EQ-i, the most scientifically validated assessment of emotional intelligence.
 Having completed post-graduate training with the College of Executive Coaching, she is a certified Master Personal and Executive Coach.
 She is the author of several books, including “Read All Your Life” and co-author of “You Can Choose Your Own Life,” a decision making program for middle-school youngsters.
+Go to HRDQ, now click on HRDQ to watch this web cast:Click here to visit HRDQ

 Life can be challenging but happiness is simple.
 At times we try our best to make it complicated but if we look closely happiness is really very simple.
 The inspirational movie, Finding Joy, is a gentle reminder of what is most important in life.
 Enjoy the encouraging quotes, breathtaking photography and beautiful music!
 It will put a smile in your heart!Watch now: